12 Best Squat Rack Exercises You Should Try

 Squat racks were created to perform squats.
 Prior to their advent, you had to clean the bar from the floor and position it over your shoulders.
 Imagine doing that with three plates on each side of the bar!

-To get the most benefit from squat rack squats, you need to take the time to personalize your rack settings.
+To get the most benefit from rack squats, you need to take the time to personalize your rack settings.
 Here’s how:

 1. Set the J-pegs that hold the barbell so they are at your shoulder height.
 This will allow you to unrack the bar without raising your toes or bending down.